rackerlabs/rackspace-how-to/content/vmware-services/vmware-services-faq.md

 recommendation for a physical environment, virtual CPUs do not map 1:1 to physical CPUs.
 It's a completely different architecture.

-#### Why does Rackspace require 15% overhead storage?
+#### Why does Rackspace require overhead storage?

 This overhead is necessary to perform functions like cloning, snapshotting, or vMotion.
-15% is non-negotiable.

 ------------------------------------------------------------------------